 - Out-of-pocket costs

 - Pain and suffering damages

-There are deadlines dictating how long you have to file this type of lawsuit, so it is wise to reach out to an attorney and get started as soon as possible.
+There are deadlines dictating how long you have to file this type of lawsuit, so it is wise to reach out to your Erb’s palsy lawyers to get started as soon as possible.

 Klumpke’s Palsy Types

 Klumpke’s palsy, sometimes called Klumpke’s paralysis or Dejerine-Klumpke palsy, is a type of brachial plexus injury.
 The brachial plexus is a grouping of spinal nerves that run from the back of the neck to the shoulder, through the armpit, and down the arm.

 How a birth injury to the brachial plexus affects an infant depends on the location and severity of the injury.
 Klumpke’s palsy affects an area of the brachial plexus that controls the muscles and nerves of the forearm, wrist, and hand.

 Four types of injuries occur to the brachial plexus:

 - Avulsion: The injury severs the connection between the nerve and the spine (injury occurs at the spine)